High-Dimensional Non-Convex Landscapes and Gradient Descent Dynamics: A crash course in random matrix theory

 \section{A crash course in random matrix theory}

 Large random matrices are ubiquitous in many domains ranging from physics to finance and biology \cite{Wigner1967, guhr1998random, Bouchaud2009}.
-They also play an important role in many modern problems of machine learning, because of the large number of data and their high dimensionality \cite{couillet_liao_2022}.
-In the following we shall recall some key properties of random matrices.
-We will then present a method -- the Dyson Brownian Motion -- which triggered substantial progress in recent years (and is beautiful!).
+They also play an important role in many modern problems of machine learning, mainly because of the large number of data and their high dimensionality \cite{couillet_liao_2022}.
+In this section, we shall recall some key properties of random matrices.
+We will then present a method -- the Dyson Brownian Motion -- which triggered substantial progress in recent years.